fangfufu/httpdirfs/USAGE.md

                                 Note: this setting is ignored if previously cached data is found for the requested file.
-            --http-header       Set one or more HTTP headers --max-seg-count     Set maximum number of download segments a file can have. (default: 128*1024)
-                                With the default setting, the maximum memory usage per file is 128KB.
-This allows caching files up to 1TB in size using the default segment size.
-            --max-conns         Set maximum number of network connections that libcurl is allowed to make. (default: 10) --refresh-timeout   The directories are refreshed after the specified
+            --http-header       Set one or more HTTP headers --max-conns         Set maximum number of network connections that libcurl is allowed to make. (default: 10) --refresh-timeout   The directories are refreshed after the specified